sleeplessinc/dadu/README.md

 		dadu.handleUpload(req, res);
 	}).listen(4080);

-The handler will reply to the HTTP client with a JSON formatted reply, something like this:
+The handler will reply to the HTTP client with a JSON formatted "xfer" object (see below).

-	{"type":"image/jpeg","size":11100,"fileName":"273853_1565046558_2703087_n.jpg","error":null,"remoteName":"273853_1565046558_2703087_n.jpg","remoteSize":11100}

-This is an "xfer" object and contains data for a single file transfer.

-If "error" is not null, then it will be a description of what went wrong.
-Otherwise, the upload succeeded.

-The remoteName is the name on the server side that the file was given and may differ from the name of the file actually dropped into the browser.

 There are a few options you can pass in with an object.